Piquepoul: Piquepoul wines

-In Languedoc, Piquepoul blanc is used both for blending and for varietal wines.
+In Languedoc, Piquepoul blanc which is low in alcohol and high in acidity is used both for blending and for varietal wines.
+Its fresh, citrus notes are described as dry, tart, and 'lip-stinging' making it suited for accompanying seafood.
 Red wines produced from Picpoul noir are high in alcohol, are richly scented, but have a very pale colour, which has made the variety more popular as a blending ingredient than as a producer of varietal wines.

 Both the blanc and noir versions of Piquepoul are permitted blending grapes for the production of Châteauneuf-du-Pape.
 However, in 2004 only 0.15% of the appellation's surface was planted with the Piquepoul varieties.

 In the New World, Piquepoul is being successfully grown in the foothills of the Chiricahua Mountains (5000 feet above sea level) in the Willcox AVA of southern Arizona.
 It is also grown in the Red Mountain AVA of eastern Washington State.

 Piquepoul blanc is being grown in Sonoma, California.

 Piquepoul blanc is also grown successfully in the Texas Hill Country AVA and Texas High Plains AVAs.

 In Australia, Piquepoul blanc was first planted in 2013, and the first commercial release of wine was in 2017.
 Cuttings of the variety were imported for the wine's suitability for drinking with oysters.